This has been a ka-pow kind of week for me.

 “A ‘ka-pow’ week?” you may well ask.
 “What on earth is a ‘ka-pow” week?

 The best way for me to explain it is to liken a “ka-pow” to looking through a kaleidoscope, A “ka-pow” describes the moment when the color patterns shift and all of a sudden a new pattern falls into place that takes your breath away.
-A “ka-pow” moment describes when the ordinary suddenly becomes cosmic . . . the everyday shifts to the sublime . . .
+A “ka-pow” moment describes when the ordinary suddenly becomes cosmic . . . when the everyday shifts to the sublime . . .
 Ka-Pow!

 For me, the best kind of “ka-pow” moment occurs when God shifts my perceptions to see something new or to broaden my understanding of something I thought I already knew.
 When the Creator of the universe shows you something that you know you would never have seen apart from Him, that my friend is a “ka-pow” moment!